-When I was a kid, my next door neighbor would make these little Blue Cheese Bites for me and I gobbled them up quicker than she could get them on my plate.
+When I was a kid, my next door neighbor would make these little Blue Cheese Biscuits for me and I gobbled them up quicker than she could get them on my plate.

 She took canned Pillsbury biscuits and cut them into quarters and then she sprinkled blue cheese crumbles on them.
 She would pour melted butter over them and cook them and they were the perfect part of my day every time.